clembou/github-requests/README.md

 ## From vscode

 Press F5 in vscode and choose node.
-This will start the backend server (which can also server the static front end files via static.js), and allows debugging.
+This will start the backend server (which can also serve the static front end files via static.js, but doesn't build them), and allows debugging.

 ## From console